Sold a Sum

 What if we’ve been doing this the hard way — and calling it good pedagogy?

-They deserve to feel solid.
+They deserve to feel steady.

 Capable.